erushinj/moon-alarmingly-streamlined-spawngroups/README.md

 Requires [Streamlined Heisting](https://github.com/segabl/pd2-streamlined-heisting) - also compatible with [Super Serious Shooter](https://github.com/segabl/pd2-super-serious-shooter)

-The default Original group set is a modernized and tweaked restoration of the original spawn groups, while the Streamlined group set is a spicier version of Streamlined Heisting's default spawn groups

-In addition, scripted spawns on several maps are tweaked for better guard, SWAT, and special variety

 The mod is more difficult than base Streamlined Heisting, but its difficulty is customizable

 -----